open-telemetry/opentelemetry-specification/milestones.md

 ### Alpha v0.2

-The spirit of this release is to have a demo-able product that anybody can start playing with and start implementing instrumentation adaptors and data collectors for various scenarios.
+The spirit of this release is to have a demo-able product that anybody can start playing with and start implementing instrumentation and data collectors for various scenarios.

 As part of this release we ask to implement Tracing and Metrics exporters so it